Chiragj2003/Food-Delivery-Mobile-App-/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Seeding Appwrite with demo data

+To populate your Appwrite instance with the sample menu, open the **Search** tab in the app and tap **Seed**.
+The button calls the refactored `lib/seed.ts` helper, which now:

+- Upserts categories, customizations, and menu entries so you can rerun it safely.
+- Stores the linked category identifier so filtering continues to work.

+Make sure you have the required Appwrite credentials configured in your environment (`EXPO_PUBLIC_APPWRITE_*`).

 ## Get a fresh project

 When you're ready, run: